aassou/factory-management-frontend/README.md

 # Factory Management: Frontend

-This is a React project, designed to manage small industrial factories by consuming and providing data and business login through the API.
+This is a React project, designed to manage small industrial factories by consuming and providing data and business logic through the API.

 ## Requirements